Rahul29999/AI_ML_Engineer_Rahul_April2026/README.md

 ## Project Overview
 This project simulates a **cross-functional product launch war room** used during a feature rollout.

+The system analyzes:
+- business metrics
+- technical performance indicators
+- customer feedback
+- known release risks

-The system analyzes business metrics, technical performance indicators, customer feedback, and known release risks to generate a structured launch decision:
+and produces a structured launch decision:

 - **PROCEED**
 - **PAUSE**
 - **ROLL BACK**

-The solution follows a **multi-agent decision workflow**, where each agent is responsible for a specific business function.
+The workflow follows a **multi-agent orchestration approach**, where each agent represents a specific business function.

 ---

 ## Problem Statement
-During a new product launch, multiple metrics may shift unexpectedly.
+During a new product launch, multiple business and technical metrics may shift unexpectedly.

-The objective of this system is to simulate how product, engineering, analytics, and marketing teams collaborate in a war room environment to decide whether the rollout should continue.
+The objective of this project is to simulate how product, engineering, analytics, and marketing teams collaborate in a war room environment to decide whether the rollout should continue.

 ---

 ## Agents Implemented
-The workflow simulates the following agents:
+The system includes the following agents:

 ### 1. Product Manager Agent
 Responsible for:
 - adoption trend analysis
-- user impact evaluation
-- launch success criteria
+- success criteria validation
+- user impact review

 ### 2. Data Analyst Agent
 Responsible for:
 - crash anomaly detection
-- latency spike detection
+- latency spike analysis
-- ticket trend analysis
+- support ticket trend monitoring
-- metric comparisons
+- metric comparison

 ### 3. Marketing Agent
 Responsible for:
 - customer sentiment analysis
-- positive vs negative feedback tracking
+- positive vs negative feedback review

 ### 4. Risk Critic Agent
 Responsible for: